Tips on Roller Blading

 2. Scout out your Route - In Chicago we are spoiled because we have a beautiful 10 mile stretch of bike paths right on the lakefront.
 The City keeps these paths smooth and clean so they are perfect for in line skating. if you are visiting Chicago, definitely bring your rollerblades so you can check it out.
 However, scouting out a path is key because you need a relatively smooth surface to enjoy the experience.
 I have rolllerbladed on rough asphalt or surfaces with many pebbles throughout and it is really tough.
 You will only be able to skate a short distance compared to smooth surfaces because it is very rough sledding.
 It is a lot like trying to run in wet sand, you can do it but you will work a lot harder than you expected and it is much less enjoyable.

 3. Keep Track of your Calories Burned - While rollerblading it a fun exercise alternative, we are still out there for a reason to get healthy and burn calories fast.
 If you want to calculate your calorie burn for each run, here are a couple of sites that help you figure it out.
 First, this site provides a rough estimate of the calories burned per hour for lots of different sports, Nutristrategy.com.
-Then for a very specific calculation inline skating calculation and the calories burned, check out this site.
-The second site results in lower estimates than the first site and likely the real answer is somewhere in between.

 Oh, yeah lastly Enjoy yourself.